ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The contents of this claim do not originate from the software manufacturer.

 This claim uses the same mechanism for identification of the type of the swevidence as is used for the type of the manifest in the manifests claim.
-It also uses the same byte string based mechanism for containing the claim and easing the hand off to a processing library.
 See the discussion above in the manifests claim.

 When the {{CoSWID}} format is used, it MUST be evidence CoSWIDs, not payload CoSWIDS.